rbnhmll/vue-workshop/vueJS_workshop.md

   ...
 </div>
 ```

-> ☝ Note: You can't use self-closing components like `<my-component />` in Vue DOM templates, because it is not valid HTML.
-Still valid and recommended in single-file components.
+>**Note** ☝
-> Components must also be lower-case, and cabab-case.
+>You can't use self-closing components like `<my-component />` in Vue DOM templates (CDN), because it is not valid HTML.
+But it is still valid and recommended in single-file components (CLI).
+Components must also be lower-case, and cabab-case.

 Let's do the same thing for the `errors` section.